 - Auf der Karte anzeigen

-Sweny's is a Joycean landmark where Leopold Bloom bought his lemon soap.
+Sweny's Pharmacy is a Joycean landmark and the place at which fictional character Leopold Bloom bought his lemon soap.
 It is located close to Trinity College and Dublin City Centre.

-Bloom was on his way to Sweny's pharmacy to pick up a lotion for his wife Molly.
-Over one hundred years later Sweny's, although no longer a working pharmacy, remains at 1 Lincoln Place, preserved in its 1850's Victorian style.
+Fictional character Leopold Bloom was on his way to Sweny's pharmacy to pick up a lotion for his wife Molly.
+Over one hundred years later, Sweny's, although no longer a working pharmacy, remains at 1 Lincoln Place, preserved in its 1850s Victorian style.

 Sweny’s is available for hire to small groups for private readings.
 In these sessions, following a short, informative talk on the subject matter, guests are invited to participate in the reading of one or two stories from the ‘Dubliners’ collection.
 The duration of the sessions is about 75 minutes, which also allows for a short talk and discussion on completion of each reading.